-- Fundamental – coaches preparing entry level competitive swimmers for local and / or regional competitions
+- Fundamentals – coaches preparing entry level competitive swimmers for local and / or regional competitions

 - Age Group – coaches preparing developing competitive swimmers for Provincial and/or Age National competitions

-- Senior Coach – coaches preparing developing competitive swimmers for Eastern or Western Championship, National Age Championship, U-Sports University Championship, and Senior National competitions
+- Senior Coach – coaches preparing developing competitive swimmers for Eastern or Western Championship, U-Sports University Championship, and Canadian Junior and Senior Championship

 - Once submitted documentation is verified, the Provincial Section will request payment from coach (the amount of payment will depend on the level being challenged – see below).

 - Once payment is received, the coach will receive an email outlining the required content of the portfolio submission and appropriate links to access the online portfolio tool.

-- The coach will receive an NCCP number and be considered “in training” which will be reflected in his/her Locker profile at http://thelocker.coach.ca/.
+- The coach will receive an NCCP number and be accepted into the appropriate coach pathway, which will be kept on file with Swimming Canada.